Privacy Preserving Image Registration: Background

-We consider a scenario with two parties, $party_1$, and $party_2$, whereby $party_1$ owns image $I$ and $party_2$ owns image $J$.
+In all these cases we consider a scenario with two parties, $party_1$, and $party_2$, whereby $party_1$ owns image $I$ and $party_2$ owns image $J$.
 The parties wish to collaboratively optimize the image registration problem without disclosing their respective images to each other.
 We assume that only $party_1$ has access to the transformation parameters $\vtheta$ and that it is also responsible for computing the update at each optimization step.
-In what follows, we introduce the basic notation to develop PPIR based on two similarity measures typically adopted in image registration: Sum of squared differences (SSD), and mutual information (MI).
+In what follows, we introduce the basic notation to develop PPIR based on different registration frameworks.
+We focus on registration methods of increasing complexity, including \emph{(i)} rigid, \emph{(ii)} affine, and \emph{(iii) }non-linear registration based on cubic splines or diffeomorphisms parametrized by time-varying velocity fields (large deformation diffeomorphic metric mapping, LDDMM) \citep{beg2005computing}.
+In all these settings, we demonstrate how the registration problem can be naturally adapted for accounting to privacy-preserving operations, and illustrate the effectiveness of PPIR on a variety of registration tasks.